rellisreal/WindowAutomation/README.md

 # WindowAutomation

+## Summary:

+This is a vibe-coded application for Arch Linux with KDE Plasma as your Desktop Environment.

+### Why?:

+This was built to dynamically automate the manual process of installing Neuxs mods through either the Vortex/Amethyst Mod Manger

+It can also technically be used for any form of tasks that require manual input when a specific prompt is displayed on screen.

-Recognize UI elements from template screenshots and click them, on KDE Plasma (Wayland).
+The application built in Python is able to recognise UI elements from template screenshots (Via a library), from there it emuulates a mouse click on them.

-## How it works
+### How it works
 1. Crop reference images ("templates") of UI elements you want to detect.
 2. `windowautomation match <template.png>` captures the screen (via `spectacle`) and locates the template with OpenCV template matching.